-The dates for the Advent Lectio Divina are:
+The dates for our studies in Ruth are:

 Confirmation is what it says on the tin - us as adults confirming the promises made for us at Baptism, which for some of us was as babies or children.
 Confirmation can be relevant at any time in our adult lives.
 It helps us to dig deeper into what it means to follow Jesus, looking at such issues as being a Christian seven days a week, why we worship, reading the Bible and prayer, and the work of the Holy Spirit.
 We aim to run courses a couple of times a year and, as we emerge from the pandemic, we are looking to run some later this year, and to arrange with the Bishops for a Confirmation service in the Cathedral.